rjrjswrdvi/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 # Update the Community Download Page

-You need to provide the release nodes for the current version.
+You need to provide the release notes for the current version.
 You can find them in Jira:

 https://app.camunda.com/jira/secure/BrowseProject.jspa/?selectedTab=com.atlassian.jira.jira-projects-plugin:versions-panel